omkarcloud/botasaurus/README.md

 ### Why am I getting a socket connection error when using a proxy to access a website?

-Certain proxy providers might block access to specific websites.
+Certain proxy providers like BrightData will block access to specific websites.
 To determine if this is the case, run the following code:

 ```python
 from botasaurus.browser import browser, Driver